Updated On: January 19, 2024 by ConnollyCove

 4. The Catacombs

 One hundred eighty kilometres of labyrinth-like tunnels, 65 feet below the streets of Paris, housed the graves of 6 million people.
-Only a tiny section of the Catacombs is accessible to tourists; the remainder can only be reached by undiscovered tunnels all over the city.
+Only a tiny section of the Catacombs is accessible to tourists; the remainder is blocked off and can only be reached by undiscovered tunnels all over the city.

 Louis-Etienne Hericart de Thury later saw it as an opportunity to transform the place into an artistic creation.
 He organised the skulls and bones on the walls to construct the image we see today.
-The Catacombs are rumoured to be haunted by the ghosts of the dead bodies buried there.
+The Catacombs are said to be haunted by the ghosts of the dead bodies buried there and are considered one of the most haunted places in France.

 5. Château de Commarque